 Nordens Arks conservations projects

-Biological diversity is under threat; the greater number of humans and our new ways of life impact on nature, and thereby the animals that live in it.
-One reason many species are endangered is simply that their habitats have been altered by man.
+Biological diversity is under threat; a greater number of humans and our modern way of life impacts on nature, and thereby the animals that live in it.
+One reason many species are endangered is that their habitats have been changed by man.
 For Nordens Ark Foundation, our conservation projects form the backbone of the important work that we do.